IPaffi/HexPanel/README.md

 Let's start with an easy one!

-# Panel installation using Termux!
+# Panel installation using Termux (by using android)!
 Everything is simple, the most important thing is to follow the instructions clearly!

 Part 1.
 Loading